thomasletsch/openhab-addons/bundles/org.openhab.binding.bisecuregateway/README.md

 password=0000
 ```

-If doing manual adding of the gateway:
+If doing manual adding of the gateway (which is normally filled by auto discovery:

 ```
 gatewayAddress=192.168.0.3